You are here: Towns -> Towns in North Yorkshire -> Whitby

 Whitby has a population of around 13,600.
 On the East Cliff are the ruins of Whitby Abbey which is now in the care of English Heritage.

-The small port still handles exports of grain, timber and steel to Europe.
-Fresh fish is sold on the quay at the fish market.
-There are several fish and chip shops in Whitby including the Magpie Café, said to be the best in the UK by restaurateur Rick Stein.
+There are several fish and chip shops in Whitby including the Magpie Cafe, said to be the best in the UK by restaurateur Rick Stein.

-The town has a good range of banks, shops, supermarkets and specialist stores along its narrow cobbled streets.
 It has five primary schools, two secondary schools and a Community College as well as Fyling Hall, an independent school.

-One of Whitby's main claim's to fame is that Bram Stoker based his Dracula novel in the area.
-A film festival is now held every October in his honour.
+One of Whitby's main claims to fame is that Bram Stoker based his Dracula novel in the area.

 Things to do in Whitby